Surge Arrester Stresses Due to Harmonic Resonance Temporary Overvoltages in Transmission Systems

 These TOVs are lightly damped and harmonically distorted and can therefore stress system components, both dielectrically and thermally.
 A surge arrester is regarded as one of the components that requires particular attention under harmonic resonance TOV conditions since its energy withstand capability could be exceeded and lead to failure.

-This edited contribution to INMR by Konstantinos Velitsikakis and I. Tannemaat of TenneT discusses risks to surge arresters associated with harmonic resonance TOVs as well as their assessment when conducting electromagnetic transient studies.
+This edited contribution to INMR by Konstantinos Velitsikakis and I. Tannemaat of TenneT discussed risks to surge arresters associated with harmonic resonance TOVs as well as their assessment when conducting electromagnetic transient studies.
 A case study from the 400 kV Dutch transmission system is also presented.

 In general, the main electrical characteristics of underground and submarine cable circuits exhibit significant differences to those of an overhead line circuit.
 One of the main differences is that the cable capacitance per unit length is 20 to 30 times higher than the capacitance per unit length of an overhead line.
 Consequently, when a new cable circuit is introduced in the grid or when an existing overhead line is replaced by cables, new resonance frequencies are created in the system’s harmonic impedance profile.